Professor of Political Science

 I am a graduate of Trinity College Dublin (PhD 2012), Central European University (MA 2007) and University of Bucharest (BA 2006).

-I currently serve on the editorial boards of the European Journal of Political Research, Journal of European Public Policy and the Journal of Politics
+I currently serve on the editorial boards of the European Journal of Political Research and Journal of European Public Policy.
+During 2021-2024 I served on the editorial board of the Journal of Politics.